MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 #### Steps 1 and 2: Hypotheses and test statistic {-}

+Regardless of if we use simulation-based methods or theory-based methods, the first two steps of a hypothesis test start out the same: setting up hypotheses and summarizing data with a test statistic.
 We will let $\pi$ represent the true complication rate for liver donors working with this consultant.
 This "true" complication probability is called the **parameter** of interest^[Parameters were first introduced in Section \@ref(dotplots)].)
 The sample proportion for the complication rate is 3 complications divided by the 62 surgeries the consultant has worked on: $\hat{p} = 3/62 = 0.048$.
 Since this value is estimated from sample data, it is called a **statistic**.
 The statistic $\hat{p}$ is also our point estimate, or "best guess," for $\pi$, and we will use is as our **test statistic**.

 \BeginKnitrBlock{onebox}<div class="onebox">**Parameters and statistics.**\index{parameter}

 A **parameter** is the "true" value of interest.
-We typically estimate the parameter using a **statistic** or point estimate\index{point estimate} from a sample of data.
+We typically estimate the parameter using a **statistic** from a sample of data.
+When a statistic is used as an estimate of a parameter, it is called a **point estimate**.

 For example, we estimate the probability $\pi$ of a complication for a client of the medical consultant by examining the past complications rates of her clients: